-The additional painting of our explosion-proof valves by third parties is a structural change.
+► The additional painting of our explosion-proof valves by third parties is a structural change.
 In case of additional painting, due to the possible accumulation of electrostatic charges, the corresponding provisions of the EN 60079-0 standard must be adhered to.
+1 General Information Environmental protection

-- Structural modifications of the valves or to accessories may only be made by MOOG GmbH or by an authorized MOOG service center. - ▶ Intervention by third parties will invalidate the Ex certification.
+- Structural modifications of the valves or to accessories may only be made by MOOG GmbH or by an authorized MOOG service center. - Intervention by third parties will invalidate the ex certification.